 Like that of minimally invasive hysterectomy, myomectomy recovery time will depend on the severity of your case and must be discussed with your physician.
 Among them may be temporary changes in diet, daily activity level, and sexual activity.
 Most often, myomectomy patients see significant results that improve their quality of everyday life, including relief from excessive menstrual bleeding, decreased pain and pressure in their pelvis, and improved levels of fertility.

 Take the pain out of the equation and realize your dreams of having a family!
-Call the caring, friendly team of healthcare experts at Coyle Institute today!
+Call Dr. Coyle and the caring, friendly team of healthcare experts at Coyle Institute today!